lanl-ansi/GasPowerModels.jl/docs/src/developer.md

 ## Data Processing functions

 `GasPowerModels` relies on the automated data processing routines of `GasModels` and `PowerModels`, which include capabilities for status propagation, nondimensionalization, topology correction, etc.
-However, these capabilities are typically used on individual infrastructure data, whereas `GasPowerModels` must join these data.
+However, these capabilities are typically used on independent infrastructure data, whereas `GasPowerModels` must join these data.
 Thus, in preprocessing routines, it is recommended that capabilities be invoked explictly so that external dependencies are accounted for.
 For example, the core data parsing function `parse_files` performs the following operations: